mvolkmann/blog/src/tailwind.md

 ### Transforms

-In all the classes in this section, `n` can be
+For all the classes in this section, `n` can be
 0, 50, 75, 90, 95, 100, 105, 110, 125, or 150.

 | Name Prefix           | CSS Property                                                                                             |